 A good way to promote team spirit and growth is to bring everyone together for learning sessions that you can take or everyone can take in turns – sharing from experiences and achievements or failures.

 When you’re in sales you usually have a passion for understanding problems and selling solutions, rather than simply selling products.

-The pandemic landscape requires a whole new level of understanding – consumer behavior has changed, customer needs have changed and buying behavior has changed.
+The pandemic landscape requires a whole new level of understanding – consumer behaviour has changed, customer needs have changed and buying behaviour has changed.
 Have your team come together to dissect this new landscape and discuss new ideas on how to tackle prospects.

-Want to know more about changing customer behavior?
-We address this very issues in our blog on customer retention.
+Want to know more about changing customer behaviour?
+We address these very issues in our blog on customer retention.

 Video meetings, open lines of communication (to you or amongst each other), transparency and clear expectations are some simple ways to keep sales motivation high and avoid people or performance hurdles.

 If you have any more tried-and-tested tips, feel free to share them in the comments below!